joaovitoriasilva/endurain/docs/integrations/3rd-party-services.md

 ## Strava Integration

+> [!WARNING]
+> Due to recent Strava API changes, expect changes in the Strava integration in a following release.

 To enable Strava integration, ensure your API endpoint is accessible from the internet and follow Strava's [API setup guide](https://developers.strava.com/docs/getting-started/).
 After the integration is successful the access and refresh tokens are stored in the DB.
 Each user will have his/hers own pair.

 Once the integration with Strava is configured, every hour the backend will check if there is new unimported activities.
 If yes, the new activity is automatically imported.